EarlyHints/earlyhints.github.io/projects/lan-monitor-1.md

 1. We can note the main sites visited are all security CMS systems like cloudfront and akamitechnologies.
 This makes sence because lets say you visit BBC your page may only make a handful of requests to BBC servers but everytime you click or move your mouse a callback will be sent to a captcha service to verify you're a human.
 2. In the dummy data above you can't see this but the main network usage was between 6-10pm when most people on my home network were active.
 3. There was also data at all times from random IoT devices on the network

-We will end the project here for now.....